-If you feel your dental implant shifting or moving, or you are experiencing serious discomfort near the implant site, this is a serious dental emergency, and you should get help from the team at Poulos & Somers right away.
+Even during COVID-19, if you feel your dental implant shifting or moving, or you are experiencing serious discomfort near the implant site, this is a serious dental emergency, and you should get help from the team at Poulos & Somers right away.
 Call us now at (303) 832-4867 for a same-day appointment.

 Damage To Implant-Supported Restorations Is Not Usually An Emergency

 If you have an issue with an implant-supported restoration that becomes damaged or worn-out, this does not usually count as a dental emergency.